MattPahuta/social-links-profile/README.md

 ### What I learned

 I know the design comp has a wider width for the tablet-sized display presentation but I really did not like how this component looked at that size.
 Instead, I stuck with a simpler width calculation using `clamp()` to achieve my desired dimensions.
-The `clamp()` function came in handy for handling the card's padding shift from mobile to larger screens.
+The `clamp()` function also came in handy for handling the card's padding shift from mobile to larger screens.
 With such a small project it's nice to avoid using a media query for small changes like these.

 ```css